datalayer/jupyter-kernel-client/README.md

 jupyter server --port 8888 --ServerApp.port_retries 0 --IdentityProvider.token MY_TOKEN
 ```

-2. Launch a Python REPL in a terminal with `ipython` (or `jupyter console`).
+2. Launch a IPython REPL in a terminal with `ipython` (or `jupyter console`).
 Execute the following snippet (update the server_url and token if needed).

 ```py
 import os